Rapid patient-specific neural networks for intraoperative X-ray to volume registration: Discussion

 \section{Discussion}

-The registration of intraoperative 2D X-rays to 3D preoperative scans is a prerequisite for numerous surgical procedures and emerging AI-based technologies that aim to improve the state-of-the-art in image-guided interventions~\cite{abumoussa2023machine, mielekamp2018method, naik2022hybrid, metz2009patient, kessler2006image, huynh2020artificial, bhadra2024tool, kim2022telerobotic}.
-However, existing 2D/3D registration methods have so far failed to deliver consistent performance across diverse patient populations and clinical practices~\cite{unberath2021impact}.
-As even millimeter-level inaccuracies in a model's predictions can lead to catastrophic outcomes~\cite{yip2023artificial, varghese2024artificial}, interventional settings cannot yet integrate these tools due to the safety and robustness issues affecting current models.
-To address these challenges, we developed \name, a self-supervised machine learning framework that enables the rapid training of neural networks for X-ray to volume registration individualized to a subjects own anatomy.
+The registration of intraoperative 2D X-rays to 3D preoperative scans is a prerequisite for numerous advanced image guidance techniques, including vertebral level localization~\cite{abumoussa2023machine}, surgical plan reprojection~\cite{naik2022hybrid, metz2009patient}, instrument tracking~\cite{wagner20164d}, motion correction~\cite{huynh2020artificial}, and surgical robotics~\cite{kim2022telerobotic}.
+However, existing 2D/3D registration methods fail to achieve consistent and automatic performance across diverse anatomical structures, patient populations, and clinical specialties~\cite{unberath2021impact}.
+As such, interventions cannot integrate these tools due to the safety and robustness concerns~\cite{yip2023artificial, varghese2024artificial}.
+To address these challenges, we developed \name, a self-supervised machine learning framework that enables the rapid training of neural networks for X-ray to volume registration individualized to a patient's own anatomy.
 Our approach provides reliable, accurate, and anatomically generic 2D/3D registration across multiple medical specialties.

-\paragraph{Solving the data bottleneck.} \name leverages routinely acquired preoperative 3D imaging to drive a patient-specific simulation for training self-supervised pose regression networks~(\cref{fig:overview}).
-Using our physics-based differentiable renderer, we generate synthetic X-rays that maintain high fidelity to real X-rays in both appearance and geometry~(\cref{fig:renderer}E and F).
-We demonstrate that networks trained exclusively on these synthetic X-rays successfully generalize to real intraoperative images~(\cref{fig:pretraining}C and D).
-This approach stands in contrast to existing supervised deep learning methods for C-arm pose estimation, which are limited by the scarcity of intraoperative X-rays with ground truth poses, hampering their generalization and robustness.
-Furthermore, current landmark-based pose estimation networks~\cite{grupp2018patch} burden interventionalists by requiring manual annotation of fiducial landmarks for each new patient, making such methods only semi-automatic.
-By eliminating the need for manual annotations or ground truth poses, our approach better integrates patient-specific model training into existing clinical workflows without disruption or additional burden.